 ’Heckle und Mühler beim Schach’, Kirchner 1913

-GERMAN EXPRESSIONISM, style characteristics, history facts, definitions and meaning of the German Expressionist art movement
+German Expressionism explained, in characteristics, history facts, definitions and meaning of the German art movement

 - The Expressionist is looking for a return to our inner, primitive state, in which we feel subordinate to life as a whole and in which we feel the often, ominous powers at work within ourselves, just as we see this in nature around us.